bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 ## Other Data location

-The source dataset (specific for each figure panel) can be found here [To be added](https://www.dropbox.com/scl/fo/kia94jeadfe2d2bw5sodo/h?rlkey=nf72mq1kyav3ptvkt2q3be110&dl=0)\
-The JAABA model can be found here [JAABA](https://www.dropbox.com/scl/fo/ypb4gwupdknzajj8qwa0m/h?rlkey=71m4rdq5j02axo7ig366ixdj5&dl=0)\
+The JAABA model can be found here [JAABA](https://www.dropbox.com/scl/fo/083iqfmx6topwnqa1tfwa/AC2Uhc8d1Kh0D4putnH77SM?rlkey=5cdjfao8ukaeci9xjs2uol58a&st=pxuwlfsk&dl=0)\
-The DeepLabCut models can be found here [DLC](https://www.dropbox.com/scl/fo/v6vs5h4w8ls7fjdzuz56a/h?rlkey=6x3bxfsgb7fqi0f2il4uo3a9t&dl=0)
+The DeepLabCut models can be found here [DLC](https://www.dropbox.com/scl/fo/2wnbgbhsde420a4oyg33h/ADNc0Ks2SX-4k0VI2tj61W8?rlkey=vim53i566pynno08gvp2mumdb&st=t6z6t3ja&dl=0)

 ## General Information

 **Note 1:** The MATLAB code creates multipage postscript analysis figure files.
 To convert postscript to pdf, you can use adobe or [ghostscript](https://www.ghostscript.com/)\
 <br/>
-**Note 2:** The figures for each of the WalkingChamberCodeBase and DMDCodeBase analysis will be located in the Figures subfolder.\
+**Note 2:** The figures for each of the WalkingChamberCodeBase, DMDCodeBase, and Connectomics analysis will be located in their respective Figures subfolder.\
-The figures for the Connectomics analysis will be located in: 2023_CL062_Tao_Bhandawat/Connectomics/RConnectomicsAnalysis/Figures/

 ## Authors and Citation